decentraland/catalyst-owner/docs/glossary.md

 ### Lighthouse

-The [Lighthouse](https://github.com/decentraland/lighthouse) is the name used t reference the previous version of the Communications Service hosted on the Catalyst nodes and used to group users in a P2P network.
+The [Lighthouse](https://github.com/decentraland/lighthouse) is the name used to reference the previous version of the Communications Service hosted on the Catalyst nodes and used for grouping users in a P2P network.
 Main responsibilities were to determine which are the candidates for a P2P connection and do the WebRTC signaling to establish the connection.
 Most of this logic was done through two external components: the PeerJS Server (connects [WebRTC](https://webrtc.org/) peers) and Archipelago (receives users positions and groups them in islands).

 ### Backend for Frontend (aka BFF)